inducer/relate/doc/faq.rst

     and whether the site is restricted to staff.
 Nearly all of these settings can be changed later, under "Content/Edit Course", so if you make a mistake, it's note the end of the world.
-The only things that have to be correct at this point are the SSH settings, the the course identifier, course root, and the settings for 'course root' and 'course file' (but, in all likelihood, the defaults will be just fine).
+The only things that have to be correct at this point are the SSH settings, the course identifier, and the settings for 'course root' and 'course file' (for these last two, in all likelihood, the defaults will be just fine).

     .. note::

-        When choosing the 'course identifier', note that this will appear as part of the URL when students browse your course, so it is best to choose something that is easy to type and doesn't look out of place there, such as by preferring lower to upper case.
+        When choosing the 'course identifier', note that this will appear as part of the URL when students browse your course, so it is best to choose something that is easy to type and does not look out of place there, such as by preferring lower to upper case.
 It also has to be unique across the entire Relate site that you are using, so if the course you are teaching is expected to run multiple times, the